joealden/corum-docs/src/development/2-structure/4-api.md

 the resolver should expect and what data types it should return.

 If the type of the function is a hook function, the function object should also specify a `operation` property.
-This expect a string that tells Graphcool what data type and what CRUD operation to trigger on.
+This expects a string that tells Graphcool what data type and what CRUD operation to trigger on.
 For example, Corum has a simple hook function that initializes the vote count of a post to 0 when it is created.
 The operation property of this hook function is `Post.create`.